-In Modern Italian (MI), negative additives are focalizing elements that typically obey negative concord with a clausal negation or another licensing negative element.
+Abstract: In Modern Italian (MI), negative additives are focalizing elements that typically obey negative concord with a clausal negation or another licensing negative element.
 In this paper we investigate the diachronic evolution of one negative additive element, neanche 'neither/not even'.
-In Old Italian (OI, Florentine variety of 1200-1370), morphologically complex negative additive focalizers such as neanche are not attested.
-Instead, the non-negative additive counterpart of neanche, anche, could combine with a negative marker or some other negative element: e.g. né/non...anche 'neither/not even'.
+In Old Italian (OI, Florentine variety of 1200-1370), there is no evidence of morphologically complex negative additive focalizers such as neanche.
+Instead, the non-negative additive counterpart of neanche, anche, could combine with a negative marker or some other negative element: e.g. né/non... anche 'neither/not even'.

-We show that, in OI, (i) the morphologically non-negative additive anche can be used both as a negative, as well as a positive polarity item; (ii) anche can function either as an aspectual/temporal marker with the meaning '(not) yet', or as an additive focalizer with the meaning 'neither/not even'; (iii) its different interpretations are mirrored by different syntactic positions, i.e. anche has an aspectual interpretation in the postverbal position taking scope over a verbal phrase (vP), and it has an additive interpretation in the preverbal position taking scope over a determiner phrase (DP); and (iv) anche triggers a focus semantic interpretation under both conditions: as an additive and an aspectual/temporal marker (see Rooth 1985, Chierchia 2013 on focus semantics).
-We speculate, on theoretical and empirical grounds, that the aspectual reading might be a subcase of the additive reading.
+We show that, in OI, (i) the morphologically non-negative additive anche can be used both as a negative and as a positive polarity item; (ii) anche can function either as an aspectual marker with the meaning '(not) yet', or as an additive focalizer with the meaning 'neither/not even'; (iii) its different interpretations are mirrored by different syntactic positions, i.e. anche has an aspectual interpretation in the postverbal position taking scope over a verbal phrase (vP), and it has an additive interpretation in the preverbal position taking scope over a determiner phrase (DP); and (iv) anche triggers a focus semantic interpretation under both conditions: as an additive and an aspectual marker (see Rooth 1985, Chierchia 2013 on focus semantics).

-We account for the diachronic evolution from neg(ation)+anche in OI to neanche in MI by suggesting that the grammaticalization of neanche originates from a particular construction in which additive anche is immediately right adjacent to the negative disjunction né (i.e. né+anche>neanche).
+We account for the diachronic evolution from neg(ation) + anche in OI to neanche in MI by suggesting that the grammaticalization of neanche originates from a particular construction in